bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 * Install a given release directly from the Ship page for testing, or share it with a third party.
 * Quickly deploy a given release to all applicable online stores, once you set up publishing.

+## Publishing an app with Ship

+To publish an app using Ship, you need a minimum of two things (other than an app, of course).

+* At least one Workflow's artifacts must be exposed to Ship.
+* All such Workflows must include a **Deploy to Bitrise.io**  Step.

+To expose a Workflow's artifacts to Ship:

+1. Go to your app's Ship page.
+2. Click **Settings** in the top right corner.
+3. In the **Expose Artifacts From the Selected Workflow to Ship** text box, add all the Workflows you need.

+   Be aware there are TWO such text boxes: one for iOS and one for Android.
+If your app is cross-platform, fill out both.
+Separate the different Workflow names with a comma.
+4. Scroll down to the bottom of the page and click **Save**.

-## Publishing settings
+### Publishing settings

 On the Settings page, you can configure a number of options for publishing your app.
+If it's a cross-platform app, you can define settings separately for the iOS and the Android versions.

+For iOS:

+* Choose the provisioning profiles and code signing identities to be used.
+* Set the app specific password.
+* Set the Apple Developer Account email.

 1. Go to your app's Ship page.
 2. Click **Settings** in the top right corner.